view project

 → Documentation

-Traditionally, design system documentation consists of written documents combined with images of the components.
-However, at our company, we believe that true understanding and effective utilization of the components can only be achieved by interacting with them and examining their code.
+We believe that true familiarity of the components can only be achieved by interacting with them and seeing the code.
 Therefore, we worked closely with our development team and implemented a workflow around ↳Storybook .
-In Storybook, all our components were translated from interactive components in Figma to production-ready, React components in Storybook.
-By making Storybook the centerpiece of our component development process, we ensure that the documentation always reflects the up-to-date state of the design system.
-This approach helps us maintain consistency and efficiency throughout our design and development workflow.
+With Storybook, all our components were translated from interactive components in Figma into production-ready React components.

 → Outcome